mtheusrabelo/Reviews-API/docs/readme.md

 # Docs

-Please add the Postman collection to your postman
+Please add the Postman collection to your Postman so you can see the API Documentation